flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

             RaisedButton(
               child: Text("Navigate to screen that extracts arguments"),
               onPressed: () {
-                // When the user taps the button, navigate to the specific route
+                // When the user taps the button, navigate to a named route
-                // and provide the arguments as part of the RouteSettings.
+                // and provide the arguments as an optional parameter.
-                Navigator.push(
+                Navigator.pushNamed(
                   context,
-                  MaterialPageRoute(
-                    builder: (context) => ExtractArgumentsScreen(),
-                    // Pass the arguments as part of the RouteSettings.
-The
-                    // ExtractArgumentScreen reads the arguments from these
-                    // settings.
-                    settings: RouteSettings(
+                  ExtractArgumentsScreen.routeName,
                   arguments: ScreenArguments(
                     'Extract Arguments Screen',
                     'This message is extracted in the build method.', ),
-                    ),
-                  ),
                 );
               },